University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment6.md

     + Edit your data/ file, and remove the low severity issue. [*1 points*]
     + Edit your doc/ file, which is in the format of a [changelog](https://keepachangelog.com/en/1.0.0/) adding a CHANGED entry for your fix, that links to the low severity issue above [*1 points*]
     + Write a descriptive commit message, which references the low severity issue above [*1 point*]
-    + Push both branches to your repo
+    + Push the main branch to your repo

 (total: 4 points)

-6. Submit a pull request from your main/master branch
+6. Submit a pull request from your main/master branch.
+This pull request should be for both issues/fixes.
+In real life we'd do a separate pull request for each fix, but for this assignment we'll do them both in 1 PR.

     + Comments should link to both issues and give a brief description of the change [*2 points*]

 (total: 2 points)